aostrom-dev/cld/README.md

 - Reduce the number of nodes in the GKE cluster.
 - [Add self-hosted runners on GitHub](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)

-## Return of experience
+## Experience return (Return of experience)

-We produced a solution that met all the criterias that we established.
-The solution leverages FluxCD to provide continous delivery of an application.
-This allows the developers to focus on building features and ship fast by reducing the time to production.
+We produced a solution that met all criteria that we established.
+The solution employs FluxCD to provide continous delivery of an application.
+This allows the developers to focus on building features and quickly ship by reducing the time to production.

 This solution may be adapted in cases where you need a short iteration loop, leading to faster shipping of new features by leveraging Kubernetes and FluxCD without compromising the availability of the service.